Constipation Methane SIBO Treatment: 2019 Guide

 2. Even though you have an overgrowth of hydrogen-producing bacteria, excess hydrogen levels may not show up on your testing as the archaea consume the hydrogen and produce methane instead.

-The Methane Constipation Connection
+The Methane SIBO and Constipation Connection

 So, even though archaea help reduce the amount of hydrogen gas in our small intestine, the methane they produce can have its own negative effects.
 As with hydrogen in the small intestine, methane gas will also cause abdominal bloating, plus a much bigger problem; it slows down transit time which leads to constipation.
+This is the methane SIBO and constipation connection.

 You see, methane slows transit time and causes constipation, and constipation allows more bacteria to grow, which causes more methane and more constipation… and so on, and so forth.
 A difficult cycle to break without the right treatment.